Sign Up Free

 Wall 1: The UX Tax

-This is the most discussed barrier, and it's real.
+This is the most discussed barrier, and it is real.
 Using crypto today still requires understanding concepts that most financial products hide from their users entirely.

-Consider what a first-time user encounters: download a wallet, secure a seed phrase (and understand what happens if you lose it), figure out which network you're on, buy the right token to pay gas fees, approve transactions through prompts that look like they were designed for developers.
-If the app they want lives on a different chain, they'll need to find a bridge, understand slippage, and hope nothing goes wrong during the transfer.
+Consider what a first-time user encounters: download a wallet, secure a seed phrase (and understand what happens if you lose it), figure out which network you are on, buy the right token to pay gas fees, approve transactions through prompts that look like they were designed for developers.
+If the app they want lives on a different chain, they need to find a bridge, understand slippage, and hope nothing goes wrong during the transfer.

 Each of these steps represents a decision point where a new user can get confused, lose money, or simply give up.
 One industry estimate suggests that 80% of new crypto users abandon blockchains within 90 days.
-The problem isn't that people are incapable of learning this.
-It's that most competing financial products (Venmo, Revolut, Wise) don't ask them to.
+The problem is not that people are incapable of learning this.
+It is that most competing financial products (Venmo, Revolut, Wise) don't ask them to.

 Chain abstraction projects are working to make the underlying infrastructure invisible, similar to how the average internet user never thinks about TCP/IP or DNS.
-This is necessary work.
+Necessary work.
 But abstraction alone doesn't solve every problem on this list.

 Wall 2: The Trust Deficit